toivoh/tt08-demo-deluxe/docs/info.md

 my contribution to the Tiny Tapeout 8 demo competition.
 Code, graphics, and music by Curly (Toivo Henningsson) of Medieval.

-This is the deluxe version, with Pmod VGA RGB444 output support and a few changes from the original.
-It is not entered into the competition due to size.
+This is the deluxe version, with Pmod VGA RGB444 output support and a few changes from the original, in 2x2 tiles compared to the original's 1x2.

 ## How to test